Comau/pyedo/README.md

 - listenMovementAck() :
 Allows to start the subscribing on the topic related to the movement aknowledge, which sends a feedback on the movement.
 - waitAcknowledgment() :
 Waits for the end-of-movement acknowledge, if the setting is on stepByStep (default).
-The movement can be stopped by pressing the 'x' key, even in the blocking mode.
-Pressing 'x' stops the movement itself with a deceleration.

 # UNLISTEN
 - unlistenValues() :